 This Tour is an excellent day out which encompasses some of the best riding that Exmoor is famous for.

-From Malmsmead, the route heads coast-ward before joining the Coleridge way - the poet Samuel Taylor Coleridge, working nearby, was interrupted from finishing his poem Kubla Khan by a 'person from Porlock' - before climbing up onto there moor proper via Robber's Bridge.
+From Malmsmead, the route heads coast-ward before joining the Coleridge Way.
+The poet Samuel Taylor Coleridge, working nearby, was interrupted from finishing his poem Kubla Khan by a 'person from Porlock…

-This is a ride which explores the hills and valleys to the north of Dulverton, taking in quiet lanes, doubletrack, open moorland, singletrack and everything in between.
+Explores the hills and valleys to the north of Dulverton, taking in quiet lanes, doubletrack, open moorland, singletrack and everything in between on this Tour.

-Although there's a fair amount of climbing on offer for the length, it's not a particularly technical ride - unless you're riding it when it's wet, of course - in which case it becomes typically gloopy in places!
+Although there's a fair amount of climbing on offer for the length, it's not a particularly technical ride, unless you're riding it when it's…

 There has been much written about the Quantocks, and its tiny, but bridleway festooned opulence.
 This ride takes in some of the best stuff that the north of the hills have to offer.